wilsonw1998/printf/README.md

-Creating a group project for alx called printf we started with collaborating in printf repo.
+Creating a group project for alx called printf we started with collaborating in printf repo...